BillJr99/Ursinus-CS173/_pages/Labs/Strings/lab-words.md

 Thus, if the secret word is `SAUCE`, and the user guesses `SIREN`, you would print `S**e*`, because the `S` in `SIREN` is in the correct position in the secret word `SAUCE`, but there is no `I`, `R`, or `N` in `SAUCE`, so asterisks would be printed in those positions, and the lower-case `e` gets printed in its position in the word `SIREN`, but in lower-case to indicate that it belongs somewhere else in the secret word.

 Allow the user to guess up to 5 times.
+However, it is a good idea to make the number of guesses (and even the number of letters in the word) customizable in case you change your mind later.
+Make sure that your parameter values (for example, 5 guesses, 5 letter words, and the probability of selecting a word from the dictionary file) are all variables or function parameters so that they can be customized easily.

 ## Part 2: Unit Tests